Mosquid/mosquid.github.io/content/_index.md

 ---
-title: "Last projects. 🤖"
+title: "Mosquid | Home"
 weight: 10
 ---

-Hello!
-I'm Dmitry Platonov, and this the place is where I share what I'm currently working on.
-I'm on the lookout for individuals who are just starting their careers, eager to join in an exchange of guidance and mentoring.
-If you're seeking an opportunity to contribute, you've come to the right place.
+Hey there.
+I’m Dmitry Platonov, also known as _mosquid_, and this is the place where I talk about the things I make.
+I’m looking for individuals early in their careers who are willing to learn by participating in my side projects.
+This includes but is not limited to, mentoring and working together to advance your career.